CS2401-Fall2021/project-lab-part-2/README.md

 https://calendly.com/mastephens-2/project-lab-part-1

 ### Reminders
-* If you do not schedule by Nov 2, you will have one more day to schedule via email and recieve a 50% grade penalty for the inconvenience.
+* If you do not schedule by Nov 2, you will recieve a 0
 * If you do not show up to your scheduled demo time, you will recieve a 0 on this lab
-* If you have a valid reason for no longer being able to attend, you must EMAIL mastephens@utep.edu with 24 hrs notice and your reason for cancelling and desired new times.
+* If you have a valid reason for no longer being able to attend, or you need an extension, you must EMAIL mastephens@utep.edu with 24 hrs notice and your reason for cancelling and desired new times.